Crane and wetland conservation in South Africa

-In partnership with the International Crane Foundation, Lindy is now looking beyond South Africa and continuing to build an ambitious network of conservationists to ensure that these birds are protected not only in her native country, but across Africa.
-Projects and people are already in place in Botswana, Mozambique, Zimbabwe and Zambia and over coming years, Lindy hopes to strengthen that network, identifying, training and providing resources for individuals in 11 countries whose combined efforts will help protect the little-studied wattled cranes, and the wetlands these birds frequent.
+In partnership with the International Crane Foundation, Lindy is now looking beyond South Africa and continuing to build an ambitious network of conservationists to ensure that these birds are protected not only in her native country but across Africa.
+Projects and people are already in place in Botswana, Mozambique, Zimbabwe and Zambia and over the coming years, Lindy hopes to strengthen that network, identifying, training and providing resources for individuals in 11 countries whose combined efforts will help protect the little-studied wattled cranes, and the wetlands these birds frequent.

 2002 – Lindy Rodwell wins Rolex Award for Enterprise!